 HO-3 Special Form Policy

 This is the most popular type of home insurance policy.
 It provides broader coverage compared to HO-1 and HO-2 policies.
 Coverage for home structures is at replacement cost, while personal property coverage is at actual cash value.
 This policy only covers personal property with specifically named perils.
-This type of policy covers any damages resulting from any kind of home hazards except for excluded hazards stated in the policy.
-Most homeowners preferred this policy as they have an option to add endorsements.
-They can add the endorsement of replacement cost for personal property if needed, for an additional cost.
+Also, this type of policy covers any damages resulting from any kind of home hazards except for excluded hazards stated in the policy.
+In fact, most homeowners preferred this policy as they have an option to add endorsements.
+Also, they can add the endorsement of replacement cost for personal property if needed, for an additional cost.
 HO-3 policy does not cover the following hazards:

 - Nuclear accident